Mintbase/Grants-Program/applications/Monad-Application.md

 The next steps in our 2024 Roadmap after completion of these milestones will include:

-- Rest of the creation and infrastructure development for our AR Portals including tokenization and gamification via the Unity SDK for NEAR that will carry over from the current Virtual Dance Floor App that’s already been built on NEAR.
+- Complete the creation, buildout and infrastructure development for our Tokenizaed AR Portal Virtual Venues (video demo here: https://vimeo.com/861100716/1c938a25fd?share=copy ) including gamification via building out / customizing the Unity SDK for NEAR that carries over from the current Virtual Dance Floor App that’s already been built on NEAR.
 This will include earn and burn mechanics, use of NFT based Avatars, minting, tracking and allocating FTs in AR App and related gamification features and built to be compatible with AR/VR Headsets (though not required).

 - When Twitter / X SDK available for Crypto Payments (we don’t see access yet), add this to our payment alternative of PayPal, Stripe and we’re working with other payment processors like Pix in Brazil.